Encouraging sustainable food choices at work

 Adding light for a strong immediate reward

 In our user tests, we received mostly positive feedback about the challenge cards, but also negative, like the lack of strong immediate rewards.
-Because of that we developed several concepts around rewards.
-We made a dollar test with some users, who decided which rewards would be the most fulfilling one for them.
+Because of that we developed several concepts around rewards and tested, which rewards would be the most fulfilling one.
 Light was the most favoured feature by the participants.
 Needless to say, there was the dilemma of using only recyclable and sustainable materials for the production against the need of using variable and meaningful rewards.
 That is why we decided that our product would travel with WWF to different companies to create a long life-cycle, plus using recyclable materials as much as possible.

 How individuals can see their impact on a personal and a collective level and change their behaviour sustainably